aha-app/aha-services/README.md

 * `update_release` - occurs when there are changes to a release which has integration fields.
 The payload contains complete information about the release.
 See [spec/fixtures/update_release_event.json](spec/fixtures/update_release_event.json) for an example.
 * `webhook` - occurs when a POST call to a webhook is received by Aha!
 The payload contains the body of the POST.
 This event can be used to make the integration bi-directional and react to changes happening in the integrated system.

+Note that you can use the `ngrok` web interface to see the contents of the payloads being sent to your service for each of these events.

 Configuration
 -------------